lf-edge/eve/pkg/memory-monitor/README.md

   The archive does not contain the `zedbox` symlink.
 * `events.log`: A log file that contains a timestamped list of all memory events, archives for which are still present in the output directory.
-* `handler.log`: A log file that contains the output of the handler script.
+* `memory-monitor-handler.log`: A log file that contains the output of the handler script.
 It  is useful for debugging the handler script if it fails.
   It's cleared if the handler script run is successful.

 ### Logs of the memory monitor